ljvmiranda921/ljvmiranda921.github.io/about/index.md

 degree in Electronics Engineering (*cum laude*) and a minor in Philosophy from [Ateneo de Manila University](https://www.ateneo.edu).

 I'm interested in problems concerning machine learning and its applications, especially those that deal with its deployment, engineering, and use.
-Furthermore, I want to understand more the role of technology in underserved communities (and developing countries), and how it affects our lives as a whole.
+Furthermore, I'm also learning about distributed systems and infrastructure.

 Lastly, I'm well-involved in open-source and have some projects of my own:
 [PySwarms](https://github.com/ljvmiranda921/pyswarms), a particle swarm